 The sadness edged back into Father Xavier’s voice.

-“Because the most damming factor of them all, was her daughter, that little girl with the charcoal black eyes, and the fire red hair, was an albino.
+“The most damming factor of them all, was that her daughter, that little girl with the charcoal black eyes, and the fire red hair, was an albino.
 Yu understand the place the albino occupies in the spiritual world of Africa.
 They are wary of Mwabe’s, even scared of them.
-It was very likely that this white skinned child would be identified as the problem.”
+It was this that made it likely that this white skinned child would be identified as the problem.”

 The priest shook his head.
-“I often wonder if it was the constant threat of witch accusations that etched the saddness in the little girl’s eyes.
+“I often wonder if it was the constant threat of witch accusations that etched the sadness in the little girl’s eyes.

-The old man bent down and snapped another length of grass, which he chewed on pensively between his words.
+Pausing his stride, the old man stooped to the side of the path to pluck another length of grass, which he chewed on pensively between his words.